-In Hong Kong, confiscations of secondary proceeds are possible.
+Confiscations of secondary proceeds are possible.
 The Mutual Legal Assistance in Criminal Matters Ordinance provides that proceeds can include 'property derived or realised, directly or indirectly, from direct proceeds'.

-27 Third-party ownership
+Third-party ownership

 Is it possible to confiscate property acquired by a third party or close relatives?